amWRit/cs50x2020-psets/README.md

 ## Week 1 C
 ### Hello
-Modify this program in such a way that it first prompts the user for their name and then prints hello, so-and-so, where so-and-so is their actual name.
+Write a program in such a way that it first prompts the user for their name and then prints hello, so-and-so, where so-and-so is their actual name.

 ### Mario (less)